adamsilver/fdpb/03-Book-A-Flight.md

 People find it easy to remember certain dates, such as date of birth.
 It's often slower and harder to find this date (using a calendar, for example) than it is to type numbers into a text box unassisted.

 This is why GDS suggests three *separate* text boxes on their own; one for day, month and year.
 Why three?
 To avoid the formatting issues we discussed earlier.
-Here's what it looks like:
+Here's How it might look:

 ![GDS date of birth](./images/gds-dob.png)